 The Halloween season brings a chilling and spine-tingling sensation to life.
-Why not spark a little creativity and lace the spooky season not just with Halloween candy, costumes, and scary stories, but with Halloween riddles for people to enjoy?
+Why not spark a little creativity and lace the spooky season not just with Halloween candy, costumes, and scary stories, but with Halloween riddles for the comedians & joke lovers in your life to enjoy?

 After all, we need something to keep our minds busy while all the thoughts of ghosts and creepy crawlies build up our fears!
+Why not try some Halloween brainteasers & scary riddles?
 Check out these Halloween riddles perfect for both kids and adults to create a more exciting season.

-72 of Our Favorite Halloween Riddles for the Spooky Season
+72 of Our Favorite Funny Halloween Riddles & Halloween Jokes for the Spooky Season

 - This place has hardly any lights, but a lot of creaking floors.
 There are all kinds of strange noises and some random slamming doors.
 What is it?